Table of Contents

 - The supply of goods and services relating to international transport of goods and passengers.

 - The supply of goods and services relating to maritime commercial or industrial activities.
-All natural or legal persons who perform export – import activities are obliged to register for VAT purposes, regardless the total amount of their annual turnover.
+All-natural or legal persons who perform export-import activities are obliged to register for VAT purposes, regardless of the total amount of their annual turnover.
 Since it is the person who registers for VAT, registration covers all the business activities performed by the same individual or legal entity.

 The following supplies are not subject to VAT: